Wix Bookings: Creating and Managing Classes

 - Select the relevant staff member from the Staff drop-down.

-- Select how frequently you offer the class from the Repeats drop-down.
+- Select how frequently you offer the class from the Repeat drop-down.

-Tip: To create a session that doesn't repeat, set an end date for the same week.
+Tip: To create a session that doesn't repeat, schedule a class through your Booking Calendar.

-- Click + Set an end date to select when these sessions are no longer available.
+- (Optional) Click Set an end date to choose a date when these sessions are no longer available.

-- Click + Add more recurring sessions or Duplicate to schedule the same class at a different time, day, location or with a different staff member.
+- Save & Add New: Save and schedule the same class at a different time, day, location or with a different staff member.

 - The available classes that appear in your Booking Calendar are affected by: